proost-assistant/proost/README.md

 ### Build and install
 With `nix` installed, type `nix build` to perform a build and have it in the nix store.
-One can also type `nix profile install` in the repo to install *proost* to your profile and use it everywhere!
+One can also type `nix profile install` in the repo to install *proost* to one's profile and use it everywhere!